Zazaaw/zazaaw/README.md

 <!-- Your title -->
-# Hi there 👋 , I'm Faiz Hazim Hawari!
+# Hi there 👋 , I'm paiz!

 ---
 <p align="center">